ADD-ONS / OTHER VASCULAR DISORDERS

 Carotid Body Tumor

-- more common in females, typically diagnosed in the 4-5th decade of life
+- more common in females, typically diagnosed in the 4th to 5th decade of life

 - most cases are sporadic; 10% are hereditary

-- familial tumors present earlier (typically in the 4th decade) and are more often multicentric
+- familial tumors present earlier (typically in the 4th decade) and are more frequently multicentric

-- there is an association with multiple endocrine neoplasias ( MEN IIa and MEN IIb), tuberous sclerosis complex (TS), neurofibromatosis type 1 (NF1), von Hippel-Lindau disease (vHL)
+- association exists with multiple endocrine neoplasia ( MEN IIa and MEN IIb), tuberous sclerosis complex (TS), neurofibromatosis type 1 (NF1), von Hippel-Lindau disease (vHL)

-- more common in females, typically diagnosed in the 4-5th decade of life
+- more common in females, typically diagnosed in the 4th to 5th decade of life

-- hypervascularization is an essential feature of glomus tumors
+- hypervascularization is a hallmark feature of glomus tumors

-- because of the absence of neuroendocrine secretion, they are classified as chemodectomas (chemoreceptor tumors)
+- due to the absence of neuroendocrine secretion, they are classified as chemodectomas (chemoreceptor tumors)

 - in sporadic cases, catecholamine secretion and associated hypertensive symptoms may be present

-- most head and neck paragangliomas are benign, locally invasive
+- most head and neck paragangliomas are benign yet locally invasive

 - approximately 2–13% of paragangliomas demonstrate malignancy